Mini: 5 and Under

 LEVELS OF COMPETITION:

-Mark of the Future – This level is for the recreational dancer who dances less than 2 hours a week with two years or less of structured dance classes.
-This is a non-competitive level.
+Beginner-(Mark of the Future) – This level is for the beginner dancer who dances less than 2 hours a week with two years or less of structured dance classes.

 Intermediate Level--Three years or more of structured dance classes.
 Three (3) to five (5) hours of studio training per week.